mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?occupation-field=apaJ_2ja_LuF&q=python

-### Filtering employers using organization number
+### Filtering employers using organisation number
-If you want to list all the jobs with just one employer you can use the swedish organization number from Bolagsverket.
+If you want to list all the jobs with just one employer you can use the swedish organisation number from Bolagsverket.
 For example its possible to take Arbetsförmedlingens number 2021002114 and basically use that as a filter

 Request URL